We are a group of individuals united in our passionate belief in the benefits of chess.

 We are volunteers dedicated to carrying forward that tradition.

 Freedom Chess Academy is a non-profit [501(c)(3)] organization whose mission is to promote chess training and play in Tuscaloosa and western Alabama.
 We offer a variety of free events for chess players of all levels.
-Classes are held at the Tuscaloosa Public Library, FOCUS on Senior Citizens, Oak Hill School, and Veterans Memorial Hospital.
+Classes are held at the Tuscaloosa Public Library, FOCUS on Senior Citizens, and Veterans Memorial Hospital.
 We also work with the University of Alabama's 'Every Move Counts' initiative to support chess training within public schools.

 Our US Chess Federation accredited instructors use the Scholastic Chess Series curriculum, which allows students to learn quickly learn chess basics while having fun.
 Beginners receive instruction that interweaves chess instruction with math, history, and language lessons supporting school curricula.
 Once players have learned the basics, we augment our in-class instruction with Internet-based study options appropriate to different skill levels.
 As students progress and compete against better players, the demands of the game lead to significant improvements in focus and concentration.